 Tooth loss can lead to other health complications, such as poor diet, pain, and lowered self-esteem.
 One solution is dentures, which can help improve your health in many ways, including improving your ability to chew your food, providing support to your jaw, maintaining the structural integrity of your face, and giving you back your smile.

 If you know that you’ll need dentures this year, you may want to take a look at your current health coverage to see if you could benefit from switching to a Medicare Advantage policy.
-Standalone dental insurance policies may also help defray the costs of dentures.
+Standalone dental insurance policies may also help reduce the costs of dentures.

 Medicare Part A

-Medicare Part A (original Medicare) provides inpatient hospital coverage.
+Medicare Part A provides inpatient hospital coverage.
 If you have a health condition that requires an emergency inpatient tooth extraction in the hospital, it may be covered under Medicare Part A. Prosthetic dentures or dental implants needed as a result of that surgery are not included in that coverage.